 Ready to catch the eye of a publisher or agent with a polished book proposal?

-For all of my fellow nonfiction writers, I know firsthand how daunting a book proposal can seem when you are first starting out.
-As an agent and also an author, I can tell you this is one of the most important documents you will create, and it is crucial that certain elements are in your book proposal in order for publishing houses and agents to make a decision.
+For all of my fellow nonfiction writers, I know firsthand how daunting a book proposal can seem when you are first starting.
+As an agent and author, this is one of the most important documents you will create, and certain elements must be in your book proposal for publishing houses and agents to make a decision.

-I've worked on and critiqued hundreds of book proposals over the past few years and I want to help you understand what works and what can work against you.
-Don't miss my popular LIVE masterclass on this important topic.
+I've worked on and critiqued hundreds of book proposals over the past few years, and I want to help you understand what works and what can work against you.
+Take advantage of my popular LIVE masterclass on this vital topic.

 What's Covered In Class?